 Next steps to estimate your bill

-· Check eligibility for reliefs.
-Most are applied automatically by your council, see their website for details.
+Check eligibility for reliefs.
+Some are applied automatically by the council, but not all, see their website for details.

 If your business rates bill looks like it will rise significantly then you may be helped by the cap set with Transitional Relief.